CathaysaGonzalez/eShop-Angular-Ionic-ASP.NETCore/README.md

     <div class="col-8">
         <p>
             Eshop is an ecommerce application for customers and administrators.
-            The front-end is developed in Angular and Ionic, and the back-end is developed in ASP.NET Core.
+            The front-end is developed in *Angular 9* and *Ionic 5*, and the back-end is developed in *ASP.NET Core 3.0*.
 The back-end includes unitary and integration tests.
         </p>
       </div>
     <div class="col-4">